ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-modifier.md

 ### What's Next?

-The next part would involve listening to events in game mode and using timers.
-Stay tuned!
+Next, you can learn about events in the next tutorial: [Events and Timers in Typescript](typescript-events).